-I'm the VP of Growth at Mitro, responsible for business development, sales, marketing, and customer success.
+I'm the Senior Director of Business Operations at Estimote.
+I used to work at GroupMe, the NYC Economic Development Corporation, and Kiva.
 I also love the Knicks more than is rational.

 Facebook on mobile: long road ahead

 The native Facebook app released last month deserves all of the praise it’s gotten.
 Functionally, it’s worlds better than the company’s previous efforts in mobile (read: it’s actually usable).
 Now that the product is up to snuff - though there’s still certainly remove for improvement - the calls for Zuckerberg & Co to better monetize mobile will be even louder.
 (See: Barron’s declaring the FB stock worth only $15, partly because of their slow and underwhelming ability to monetize an increasingly mobile userbase.)

 Timing is everything